-Bottlenose dolphins may be black, brown or dark grey on their backs, with lighter flanks.
+A bottlenose dolphin may be black, brown or dark grey on its back, with lighter flanks.
 They have a tall, sickle-shaped dorsal fin and pointed flippers.
 Bottlenose dolphins are highly social, intelligent animals, and individuals often co-operate in activities such as hunting, baby-sitting and defence against predators.
 They are most often found in small groups (of two to 50 animals), and alliances and relationships between individuals are complex.
 They are capable of problem solving and tool-use, and are inquisitive and playful, frequently seen riding the bow waves of ships and large whales.

 Length: 3.2 – 3.6m (males are slightly larger than females on average)

 Lifespan: 40 – 45 years (males); up to 50 years (females)

 Mating occurs throughout the year but in British waters most births are between May and November.
 A single calf is born after a gestation of about 12 months and is dependent on milk for 18 to 20 months.
 It may continue to suck for several years while swimming, hunting and social skills are developed.

 Fish (including haddock, hake, trout, bass and sandeels), cephalopods and crustaceans.

 Inshore areas include estuaries and harbours, with brief forays into fresh water.
 Bottlenose dolphin are also found in more offshore waters.